GLINCKER/glinrdock/EULA.md

 - **Reverse engineer**, decompile, or disassemble the Software
 - **Remove or modify** any proprietary notices or labels
 - **Create derivative works** based on the Software
-- **Use the Software** to compete with Glinr's services
+- **Use the Software** to compete with GLINCKER's services
 - **Sublicense, rent, lease**, or lend the Software to third parties

 ## 3. Intellectual Property

-The Software and all intellectual property rights therein are and shall remain the exclusive property of Glinr.
+The Software and all intellectual property rights therein are and shall remain the exclusive property of GLINCKER.
 This Agreement does not grant you any ownership rights in the Software.

 ## 4. Data and Privacy

 ### 4.1 Data Collection
 The Software may collect anonymous usage statistics and error reports to improve functionality.
-No personal data or container contents are transmitted to Glinr servers.
+No personal data or container contents are transmitted to GLINCKER servers.

 ### 4.2 User Data
 All container data, configurations, and deployments remain under your complete control and are stored locally on your systems.